 2) Names of the performers with instruments or voice type in parentheses

 A printed program for the performance is sufficient.
-It must include introductory information about the performance along with the doctoral candidate’s conceptions about performance.
+It must include introductory information about the performance along with the doctoral student’s conceptions about performance.

-If the doctoral candidate has no possibility to provide a printed program, program notes must be prepared with the following information:
+If the doctoral student has no possibility to provide a printed program, program notes must be prepared with the following information:

--Introduction of the work/project and the doctoral candidates ideas and conceptions
+-Introduction of the work/project and the doctoral students ideas and conceptions